 - Get the oil smoking hot in the skillet before placing the seasoned scallops in.

-- Sear the first side 1-2 minutes and don’t move them around while they are getting the sear.
+- Sear the first side for 1-2 minutes and don’t move them around while they are getting the sear.

 - Cook them quickly.
 1-2 minutes on the first side; flip and cook 1 more minute on the flip side.